February 7, 2023 - Investigation Closed, Lawsuit Filed but Dismissed

 2017-present Rogue Sport

 Lawyers are investigating whether a class action lawsuit can be filed over a potential defect that causes sudden and unexpected shaking, problems accelerating and complete transmission failure.
-But first, they need to speak directly with drivers who’ve experienced these problems.

 What Is Wrong with Nissan CVT Transmissions?